s2t2/tweet-analysis-2021/README.md

 pip install -r requirements.txt
 ```

-## Setup
+## Configuration

 ### Twitter API Credentials

-Obtain credentials which provide read access to the Twitter API.
-Set the environment variables `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET` accordingly (see environment variable setup below).
+From the [Twitter Developer console](https://developer.twitter.com), create a new app and corresponding credentials which provide read access to the Twitter API.
+Set the environment variables `TWITTER_API_KEY`, `TWITTER_API_KEY_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET` accordingly (see environment variable setup below).

 ### Google API Credentials

-The massive volume of tweets are stored in a Google BigQuery database, so we'll need BigQuery credentials to access the data.
 From the [Google Cloud console](https://console.cloud.google.com/), enable the BigQuery API, then generate and download the corresponding service account credentials.
 Move them into the root directory of this repo as "google-credentials.json", and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly (see environment variable setup below).

 ### Environment Variables